Mission Santa Barbara: Construction and development

 The early missionaries built three different chapels during the first few years, each larger than the previous one.
 In 1787, the first chapel built was a palisaded log structure with a grass roof and an earthen floor that measured 39 ft x 14 ft.
 In 1789, the second chapel was constructed out of adobe with roof tiles and measured 83 ft x 17 ft.
 In 1793–94, it was replaced again with another adobe tiled-roof structure that measured 125 ft x 26 ft.
-However, the third chapel was destroyed by the 1812 Santa Barbara earthquake which occurred on December 21 of that year.
+However, the third chapel was destroyed by the 1812 Santa Barbara earthquake on December 21.

 By 1815, construction of the fourth Mission structure had begun and was mostly completed by 1820.
 Most probably under the direction of master stonemason José Antonio Ramiez (as estimated by historians), the work was performed by a labor force of Canalino people.
 The towers were severely damaged in the June 29, 1925, earthquake, but the walls were held intact by the buttresses.
 Restoration was undertaken the following year.
 By project completion in 1927, the church had been accurately rebuilt to retain its original design using the original materials to reproduce the walls, columns, and arches.
 Some years later it was discovered that the concrete foundation of the church had begun to disintegrate while it was settling into the ground, thereby causing the towers to crack.
-Between 1950 and 1953, the facade and towers were demolished and subsequently rebuilt to duplicate their original form.
+Between 1950 and 1953, the facade and towers were demolished and rebuilt to duplicate their original form.
 The appearance of the interior of the church has not been altered significantly since 1820.

 Remains of the Mission's original infrastructure constructed primarily by the indentured Chumash people under Franciscan rule are located on the eastern abutting property known as Mission Historical Park, which was sold to the City in 1928.
 These ruins include tanning vats, a pottery kiln, and a guard house as well as an extensive water distribution system that incorporated aqueducts, a filtration system, two reservoirs, and a hydro-powered gristmill.
-The larger reservoir, which was built in 1806 by the expedient of damming of Mission Canyon situated to the north within the existing Santa Barbara Botanic Garden, continued to serve as a functioning component of the City's water system until 1993.
-Also intact near the entrance to the Mission are the original fountain and lavadero.
+The larger reservoir, which was built in 1806 by the expedient of damming of Mission Canyon situated to the north within the existing Santa Barbara Botanic Garden, continued to serve as a functioning component of the city's water system until 1993.
+Also intact near the entrance to the Mission is the original fountain and lavadero.